 - Is LAM male or female?
 Is any person who plays in LAM gay?

 Sean Brennan and all live band members are male.
 There has never been a female live member.
-There are no gay members of the live band and Sean is not gay, though LAM fully supports gay and lesbian rights.
+There are no gay members of the live band and Sean is not gay, though LAM fully supports LGBT rights.

 - What's the Gashlycrumb?